A Scholars Program for Industry-Oriented Research in Engineering (ASPIRE) Program

 the ASPIRE Project Description form (to be completed by the faculty or staff mentor).

-For best consideration for Fall 2014, the application is due at Mtech by 4:00 PM on September 15, 2014.
-Fall awards will be announced September 24.
+For best consideration for Spring 2015, the application is due at Mtech by 4:00 PM on February 9, 2015.
+Spring awards will be announced February 18.
+For best consideration for Summer 2015, the application is due at Mtech by 4:00 PM on April 8, 2015.
+Summer awards will be announced April 20.
 Students may contact any Clark School of Engineering faculty or staff directly to arrange a project application.

 Undergraduate students in the A. James Clark School of Engineering who have completed at least 14 credit hours and attained a minimum GPA of 3.0 are eligible to apply for ASPIRE scholarships.
 In semesters where the ASPIRE budget is sufficient to fund all applications received by the due date, ASPIRE may accept a lower GPA.
 Mentors must be engineering faculty or staff.
 Students may submit only one application per semester or summer.
 Students who have already won two ASPIRE scholarships are ineligible for further ASPIRE awards.